qtekfun/NewInstallationTools/README.md

-# WTools
+# NewInstallationTools
-Windows scripts and tools that I use each time I install a new pc
+Windows (Unix comming) scripts and tools that I use each time I install a new pc